Anushka Sharma: Personal life

 A practicing Hindu, Sharma, along with her family, is a follower of Anant Dham Atmabodh Ashram in Haridwar.
 The ashram is headed by Maharaj Anant Baba, who is her family's spiritual guru and the actress is a regular visitor to the ashram.
 Sharma's romantic relationship with the cricketer Virat Kohli has attracted substantial media coverage in India, though she has been reluctant to publicly talk about it.
 The couple married in Italy on 11 December 2017.
-On 11 January 2021, Sharma gave birth to a girl, Vamika.
+Sharma gave birth to a girl on 11 January 2021, followed by a boy on 15 February 2024.

-On June 14 2022, Anushka Shama publicly criticized the Times Group for sharing a photo of her daughter taken on vacation without her permission.
+On 14 June 2022, Anushka Sharma publicly criticized the Times Group for sharing a photo of her daughter taken on vacation without her permission.
 Anushka is extremely private about her personal life and has repeatedly requested the media and paparazzi to not share pictures of her daughter.
+In 2023, Sharma and Virat Kohli announced their new philanthropic venture "SEVVA", with their daughter as a partner.